stheophil/WifiWaterSensor/README.md

 - Stick float switch cables through the hole in the outer sensor enclosure.
 Connect them to the Wifi board.
 One cable goes to GND, the other to GPIO13.
 Again, it may be a good idea to solder the switch cables to female breadboard connectors.

 - Glue everything in place.
 I used strong double-sided foam tape.

+**Attention: Be careful with Lithium batteries.
+I have not tested the enclosure for safety.
+It is certainly not entirely weather-proof.
+Safety will depend on your choice of batteries, battery protection circuits, charging circuits etc. I do not take any responsibility if your batteries suddenly catch fire.**

 # Flash